latifaIssa/API-test-pyest/README.md

 # API-test-pyest
-## To run and generate report use this command line:
+## To run and generate report use this command:
 ```
 pytest --html=report.html --self-contained-html
 ```